 1 min read

-Acquia is a cloud-based digital experience platform that provides tools for managing, optimizing, and scaling Drupal websites.
+Acquia is a cloud-based digital experience platform that provides tools for building, managing, and optimizing Drupal websites.

-With Acquia, organizations can build and deliver personalized digital experiences, enhance website performance, and ensure security and compliance.
-This helps businesses streamline web development, improve user engagement, and manage content efficiently across multiple digital channels.
+With Acquia, businesses can create personalized digital experiences, improve website performance, and ensure security and compliance, helping organizations streamline development, enhance user engagement, and manage content efficiently across multiple channels.

 Is Acquia HIPAA compliant?
 Yes, based on our research, Acquia can be HIPAA compliant.